 Car Wax and Paint Sealants: If you use car wax or a paint sealant, you’ll want to use a general car shampoo that includes carnauba wax in the formulation.
 The wax is not intended to provide additional protection, but to produce extra lubrication, which helps to reduce scratching while washing grime off the vehicle.
 It’s also important to clarify that the percentage of wax in this car cleaner is not as concentrated as a Turtle Wax or liquid wax product.
 It’s just a little for added lube.

 Ceramic Coatings: Whether you use a $20 bottle of spray on “ceramic coating” or your vehicle is protected by a professional grade Ceramic Pro 9H coating, using the correct shampoo makes a huge difference for enhancing the hydrophobic properties these coatings produce.
 The goal of washing a ceramic coated car is to simply remove dirt, debris, and other ‘stuff’ that might be on the surface.

 Since the nano coating is going to ensure dirt particles does not stick very easily to the car paint, the grade of car shampoo needs to be gentle.
 We recommend using a pH neutral, wax-free, high-suds producing car shampoo.
 You can use these formulas in both hand wash buckets or foam cannons.
 The high-suds content will help improve lubrication and break down dirt easily – making it simple to wash.

-Americana Global’s line of Silica-Infused Ceramic Coating Shampoo is one that we recommend to our detailers – so it’s good enough for your maintenance car washes as well.
+Americana Global’s Aftercare is one that we recommend to our detailers – so it’s good enough for your maintenance car washes as well.